 Dispelling Myths About Saltwater Pools

 I will begin with saltwater swimming pools and immediately address the myth that these pools do not require chlorine.
-In fact, salt water pools do contain chlorine.
+In fact, saltwater pools do contain chlorine.
 The difference is that with chlorine pools, the user manually adds and stores chlorine for their pool which consists of a routine and redundant process.
-Saltwater pools, however, use a chlorine generator which monitors and produces a steady flow of chlorine production into the pool and significantly cuts maintenance time.
+Saltwater pools, however, use a chlorine generator that monitors and produces a steady flow of chlorine production into the pool and significantly cuts maintenance time.